whc2001/ECE550PC6/README.md

 ## Introduction

 This checkpoint implements a simple processor core with the following instructions:
 Arithmetic: ADD, ADDI, SUB, AND, OR, SLL, SRA
 Memory: SW, LW
 Flow Control: J, JAL, JR, BEQ, BNE, BEX
 Miscellaneous: NOP, SETX

-It works with a 50MHz master clock, loads and executes instructions from IMEM according to PC, and can read/write the DMEM.
+It works with a 50MHz master clock input, loads and executes instructions from IMEM according to PC, and can read/write the DMEM.

 ## Modules